Signed Into Law

 Which agencies enforce HB1661?

-HB1661 is enforced by County and District Attorneys, Texas Secretary of State (Elections Division) and Local Law Enforcement.
+HB1661 is enforced by County and District Attorneys, Local Law Enforcement and Texas Secretary of State (Elections Division).

 Q

-The compliance urgency for HB1661 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1661 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q